aherbez/clicker/README.md

 2:02: basic business listing and click detection in, moving on to player inventory management

 2:46: stubbed out player inventory and added cash display. automatically ticking money upwards

+3:47: added in ability to purchase businesses, ticking of progress per business, rudimentary animation of progress bars